Being always productive is not easy at all; this is way you should rely on some habits and routines acquired to our productivity tips!

 They might affect your business in the long run by having you focused on the wrong things.

-Once again, you can use Timeneye to track completion times of projects and find out what takes a lot of time and eats your budget.
+Once again, you can use Timeneye to track the completion times of projects and find out what takes a lot of time and eats your budget.

 One way you can assess process performance more efficiently is with weekly project recap email reports.
 In Timeneye, you can set up specific performance-related indicators to be sent to you as a weekly summary.